vkhatri/chef-repo/README.md

 Setup Admin User and Knife (Chef Workstation)
 ---

-Knife is a Chef Management Utility, it has set of api calls and different plugins to manage Chef Server roles, environments, data bags, cookbooks, run list, node and client etc. Basically knife is a single utility proven to be enough to manage the Chef sever.
-There are some other powerful utilities too like Berkshelf to do the same thing, choice is yours!
+Knife is a Chef Management Utility.
+It is a set of Chef API calls and plugins to manage Chef Server.
+Knife can manage Chef roles, environments, data bags, cookbooks, run list, nodes and clients etc. There are some other powerful utilities available to perform same work like Berkshelf etc.

-To setup a knife client, create your admin client or user key via Chef Console by following steps in [manage auth].
+To setup a Knife Client or Workstation, user require client or user private key with admin privilege.
+It can be created from  Chef Console by following web document [manage auth].

-Download the private key, this key is required to setup knife client or  Chef Workstation.

-For more information on Knife [knife].
+For more information on Knife refer to [knife].

 **Knife Setup**